nawarian/The-PHP-Website/source/_posts_en/17-php-type-system.blade.md

 ```

 **Main takeaway: objects normally have lower memory profiles than arrays, they carry
-state and behaviour, they all inherit from stdClass and can be created by casting an
+state and behaviour and can be created by casting an array.**
-array.**

 <h4 id="compound-type-callable">The callable compound type</h4>